 © Paula Trites

-Generally, Peppers that don't have any or much fire to them are called "Sweet Peppers"; while the hot ones are called "Chile Peppers."
+Generally, peppers that don’t have any or much fire to them are called “sweet peppers“; while the hot ones are called “chile peppers” or “hot peppers.”

-Don't count on the colour of a Pepper as a sign of how hot it will be.
-Red looks more exciting, but a green jalapeno tossed in a potato salad would spark a bit more of a reaction in an old age home's dining hall than a Red Bell Pepper would.
-And small Peppers are usually hotter than large ones, because the substance that makes them hot is more concentrated.
-Most Peppers will also become hotter the more they ripen (Sweet Peppers are the exception: they become sweeter.)
+Don’t count on the colour of a pepper as a sign of how hot it will be.
+Red looks more exciting, but a green jalapeno is hotter than a red bell pepper.
+And small peppers are usually hotter than large ones, because the substance that makes them hot is more concentrated.
+Most peppers will also become hotter the more they ripen (sweet peppers are the exception: they become sweeter.)

-If you are buying fresh Peppers, pick out ones that feel crisp and firm and unbruised.
+If you are buying fresh peppers, pick out ones with no bruises, and that feel crisp and firm.
 Peppers in North America are often waxed before shipping to help them travel better.

 If you are going to be stuffing a pepper, cut around the top at the stem end, then pull the stem out.
 Reach inside with a paring knife, and cut the seed core out and discard; you can rinse it out with water if you want to get rid of any loose seeds knocking about inside.

-Columbus found Chile Peppers on his first trip in 1492.
+Columbus found chile peppers on his first trip in 1492.
 The natives were using them and introduced Columbus and his men to them.
-It is not recorded what the reaction was of the first European to chomp into one.
-Because they were piquant, like black pepper, they got called Peppers.
+Because they were piquant, like black pepper, they got called peppers.